-Today we pay our respects to the great singer, actor, scholar, All-American athlete and human rights activist, Paul Robeson.
-In the 1930s and 40s, this son of an escaped slave was the most famous and widely respected Afro-American man in the world, having thrilled thousands with his commanding presence and magnificent deep baritone voice on the Broadway stage and Hollywood screen.
+Today we pay our respects to the great singer, actor, scholar, All-American athlete and human rights activist, Paul Robeson, who died on this day 1976.
+In the 1930s and 40s, this son of an escaped slave was the most famous and widely respected African-American man in the world, having thrilled thousands with his commanding presence and magnificent deep baritone voice on the Broadway stage and Hollywood screen.
 He popularised black spirituals, and became a global hero when he learned over twenty languages in order to sing international folk songs in their original tongue.
 For two decades, he was the world’s most popular concert performer.
 But, by the time of his death at the age of 77 from complications following a stroke, he was a forgotten and broken man.
 For the last twenty years of his life, Robeson suffered a series of mental breakdowns and even twice tried to kill himself.
 How could such a brilliant and gifted world figure have been so comprehensively destroyed?

 At the height of his fame, Paul Robeson made the bold decision to become a political artist.
 One of the earliest civil rights activists decades before the movement mobilised, Robeson was also an outspoken opponent of imperialism, capitalism and fascism and a vocal advocate for workers’ rights and international peace.